2025 retirement expenditure guidelines released

 Financial literacy longitudinal study

 Some 300 New Zealanders aged 18 to 20 are taking part in a baseline survey of their financial literacy and experience of financial education.
-Starting in 2012, the same participants get surveyed every five years for 20 years to understand their needs for financial knowledge at different life stages.
+Starting in 2012, the same participants get surveyed every 5 years for 20 years to understand their needs for financial knowledge at different life stages.

 Download a copy of the latest update.